commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 I successfully fix my browser crashing with
 ```
+../../../../qtwebengine-5.15.9_p20230421/src/3rdparty/chromium/sandbox/linux/seccomp-bpf-helpers/sigsys_handlers.cc:
-../../../../qtwebengine-5.15.9_p20230421/src/3rdparty/chromium/sandbox/linux/seccomp-bpf-helpers/sigsys_handlers.cc:**CRASHING**:seccomp-bpf failure in syscall 0441
+**CRASHING**:seccomp-bpf failure in syscall 0441
 ```
 **not by disabling sandbox**.
 This crash happens in both librewolf(firefox) and qtwebengine(chromium) based browsers, and this problem is only possible to be true for the package maintainer/developers to come across.
-The problem happened after a certain update and it took me a long time to find out.
+The problem happened after a certain update and it took me a long time to resolve.
+This maybe a little bit of misleading because I didn't modify a single line of code of the browsers.

 ***

 ### A little explanation
 So for those who doesn't understand what gentoo is, it basically is a linux that have you compile and configure everything.
 So problems like this might never happen elsewhere.
 The following condition are not met on other distributions, in my installation I have: